 Extra Credit.
 About 1.5 km before the parking lot at the bottom of the hill there is turnoff to the left, signed to Cala Tuent.
 It’s a lovely ride, adding about 9 km and 284 meters (932 feet) of ascent.
-When you enter the Cala Tuent, the road splits – take the right hand road down to the sea.
-It’s best to do it on the way down because once you start climbing back up from Sa Calobra, you probably won’t want to stop.
+When you enter Cala Tuent, the road splits – take the right hand road down to the sea.
+It’s best to do this ride on the way down because once you start climbing back up from Sa Calobra, you probably won’t want to stop.

 Coll de Femenia (#57) – Sa Calobra (#9)